Intimacy with God

 Whenever Moses went in before the Lord to speak with him, he would remove the veil, until he came out.
 And when he came out and told the people of Israel what he was commanded, the people of Israel would see the face of Moses, that the skin of Moses’ face was shining.
 And Moses would put the veil over his face again, until he went in to speak with the Lord. (vv.
 31–35)

-In the moments we have here I want to just have us consider together the priority of intimacy with God and then as we look at Moses’ life the process of intimacy with God, and then as we’ve seen in this last paragraph the product.
+In the moments we have, I want to consider the priority of intimacy with God and then, as we look at Moses’ life, the process of intimacy with God.
+And then, as we’ve seen in this last paragraph, the product.
 What happens?
 What’s the outcome of intimacy with God?

 But we see in this passage the priority, how much it mattered to Moses to meet with God.
 Now if you go back to chapter 33, I want to focus most of our comments on verses 7–11 of chapter 33.
 And you have this structure that Moses erects, this tent of meeting.